🧪Test Design Best Practices

 Only Make One Change

-• If there are unique aspects to how you merchandise your products (i.e. if you offer bundle discounts, welcome offers, or subscriptions), consider how these aspects of your store might be impacted by tests you want to run - in general, we recommend keeping these types of discounts as consistent as possible across groups so these variables do not create noise in the test
+• If there are unique aspects to how you merchandise your products (e.g. if you offer bundle discounts, welcome offers, or subscriptions), consider how these elements of your store might be affected by tests you want to run.
+In general, we recommend keeping these types of discounts as consistent as possible across groups so these variables do not create noise in the test.

-• If you are running a content test, be sure to keep the change limited to one thing - if you change multiple things in one test, it will be difficult to decipher what caused any performance changes
+• If you are running a content test, be sure to keep the change limited to one thing.
+If you change multiple elements in a single test, it will be difficult to decipher what caused any performance changes.

 Last updated